What we know about the shooting at Lake Hefner

 Jabari Giles, Syniah’s father, said she will spend the next five to seven days at recovering at Children’s Hospital.

 His daughter’s friend was also taken to OU Medical Center on Thursday; however, the exact extent of her injuries is not known.
+On Friday, authorities confirmed that she had also been struck by the gunfire.

 Mustang Public Schools released the following statement on Facebook on Friday morning: